 The Amazon Treasure Truck isn’t in every area yet, but you’re lucky if you’re one of 30 or so cities with it.

 It’s a truck that delivers one handpicked item to the community by parking food-truck style and sending out a text.
-(During COVID-19, they’re sending text alerts about offers that you can click and order, shipped.)
+(Now that COVID-19 happened, they’re sending text alerts about offers that you can click and order shipped.)

 To opt in, text “TRUCK” to 24193.
-Amazon will text you daily updates so you know what items are on a treasure truck in your hometown.
+Amazon will text you daily updates so you know what items are on a treasure truck in your town.
 You can find everything from succulents to turkeys to skin care products.
-It’s random, but fun.
+It’s random but fun.

 Some past Treasure Truck deals and freebies: